-The consolidated financial statements have been prepared on the historical cost basis modified by revaluation of certain financial instruments.
+The consolidated financial statements have been prepared on the historical cost basis modified by certain financial instruments which are carried at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 The consolidated financial statements have been prepared on the going concern basis as detailed in the Directors' Report.
 The principal accounting policies adopted are set out below.